abdelfattah115/Todo/README.md

 A new Flutter project.

 ## Description
-Todo App is a Simple flutter app for organizing the build of daily tasks using flutter widgets, SQLite, GetX state management and Flutter Local Notifications.
+Todo App is a Simple flutter app for organizing the build of daily, weekly, and Monthly tasks using flutter widgets,SQLite, GetX state management and Flutter Local Notifications.

 ### Usage Libraries